qp5/qp5/README.md

 <br>
 <a target="_blank" href="https://bowhip.org/about-me.htm">About me</a><br>
 <br>
-📫 I'm available by email if you like chat.
+📫 I'm available by email if you like chat.<br>
  Your <a href="mailto: support@bowhip.org">feedback</a> welcome.